 The Acid Mantle

-The very top layer of skin (called the Acid Mantle) on an average adult human’s skin has an approximate pH of 5.6-5.8 (averaging 5.7) but this number can be affected due to climate, elevation, pollution, nutrition or products which are applied to the skin.
-The acid mantle is very thin but has an incredibly effective way of keeping your body safe from pathogens by forcing adaptation to things that could otherwise cause illness.
+The very top layer of skin (called the Acid Mantle) on an average adult human’s skin has an approximate pH of 5.6-5.8 (averaging 5.7).
+Still, this number can be affected due to climate, elevation, pollution, nutrition, or products applied to the skin.
+The acid mantle is fragile but has an incredibly effective way of keeping your body safe from pathogens by forcing adaptation to things that could otherwise cause illness.

 The acid mantle is created when secretions from your sebaceous glands mix with sweat and lower the pH on the tissues involved.
-By doing this the body forces bacteria and other pathogens to become “comfortable” in this environment.
-When we are cut or have an abrasion, the opening in our skin and the blood that accompanies this break are relatively neutral, the change in pH creates an environment where the invading pathogens are not as “comfortable”, or less well adapted.
-This change in pH can actually kill the invading pathogens before they are able to establish a foothold and cause illness or infection.
+The body forces bacteria and other pathogens to become “comfortable” in this environment.
+When we are cut or have an abrasion, the opening in our skin and the blood that accompanies this break are relatively neutral.
+The change in pH creates an environment where the invading pathogens are not as “comfortable” or less well adapted.
+This change in pH can kill the invading pathogens before they are able to establish a foothold and cause illness or infection.

-Most tattoos that I found online, that are deemed “healed”, have only gone through the first (initial) peel.
+Most tattoos that I found online are deemed “healed” have only gone through the first (initial) peel.
 After a sitting, your fresh tattoo goes through a dynamic process of being accepted and settling into your skin.
-This process ensures permanency and if taken care of properly, decreases the chances of scarring and infection.
-This initial healing process does not equate what the tattoo will look like in the years to come but only ensures the wearer is less likely to pick up an infection during life’s normal wear and tear.
+This process ensures permanency and decreases the chances of scarring and infection if taken care of properly.
+This initial healing process does not equate to what the tattoo will look like in the years to come but only ensures the wearer is less likely to pick up an infection during life’s everyday wear and tear.

 I also have run across many articles giving a timeline of months for a tattoo to be through the first peel.
 While this timeline may be adequate with some artists who do not understand skin function or what happens when you overwork the skin, most first peels should occur within the first 7-10 days, not 4-6 weeks after the procedure.

 After the first peel, your tattoo will still look nearly fresh, as the pigment is located relatively high in the dermis layer of your skin.
-Regardless of your skin health as you age, your skin will become thinner and with time The pigment that makes up your tattoo will undergo changes in its appearance.
-Due to this evolution of the artwork, what you see in social media posts or in person as a fresh tattoo is not what the tattoo will end up looking like in 1 month, 1 year, or in 1 decade.
+Regardless of your skin health as you age, your skin will become thinner, and with time The pigment that makes up your tattoo will undergo changes in its appearance.
+Due to this evolution of the artwork, what you see in social media posts or in person as a fresh tattoo is not what the tattoo will look like in 1 month, one year, or one decade.

-There multiple stages to the healing of your tattoo that are commonly broken down into 3 parts.
+The multiple stages of your tattoo’s healing are commonly broken down into three parts.

-- During the initial healing process your skin may ooze exudate for the first 24-48 hours (Exudate is fluid that leaks out of blood vessels into nearby tissues.
+- During the initial healing process, your skin may ooze exudate for the first 24-48 hours (Exudate is fluid that leaks out of blood vessels into nearby tissues.
 The fluid is made of cells, proteins, and solid materials.
-This substance may ooze from abrasions or from areas of inflammation. like you may see after receiving a tattoo.)
-There may be redness radiating around the edges of the tattoo as well as a feeling of itchiness or irritation while the tattoo goes through this initial stage of healing.
-During this stage, the majority of surface healing is done with the tattoo.
-The scabs that collect on the skin surface should also fall off and your skin should have a glossy, thin-looking sheen to it.
+This substance may ooze from abrasions or areas of inflammation.
+As you may see after receiving a tattoo.)
+There may be redness radiating around the edges of the tattoo and a feeling of itchiness or irritation while the tattoo goes through this initial stage of healing.
+During this stage, most surface healing is done with the tattoo.
+The scabs that collect on the skin surface should also fall off, and your skin should have a glossy, thin-looking sheen to it.

 Let’s cover the products used most commonly in aftercare regiments and toss out a few pros/cons with each type-

 These are the most commonly recommended products for taking care of a fresh tattoo.
 Emollients are usually made up of lipid (hydrophobic compounds that repel water) and water emulsions that utilize a binding agent to keep them together.
-These products fill the gaps in your skin creating a more “full” stratum corneum layer (the outermost layer of skin) and cover the outer layer of skin to prevent TEWL.
-This increases the pliability, fullness, softness and moisture of the skin.
-These products are commonly produced with additional products added for increased shelf-life and mechanical enhancements (ease of application, color, medications, natural products, smells etc.) Lotions are the thinnest of these mixtures.
+These products fill the gaps in your skin, creating a “fuller” stratum corneum layer (the outermost layer of skin) and covers the outer layer of skin to prevent TEWL.
+This increases the flexibility, fullness, softness, and moisture of the skin.
+These products are commonly produced with additional products for increased shelf-life and “preformance” enhancements (ease of application, color, medications, natural products, smells, etc.) Lotions are the thinnest of these mixtures.
 Creams usually have additional ingredients that create a thicker consistency.
-Gels will liquify when they contact skin.
+Gels will liquefy when they contact skin.

-Pros- due to the decreased amount of oils in lotion, the maximum retained moisture is decreased.
-There is also a greater effect of excess moisturizer being evaporated so over moisturizing of the skin is less likely to occur with single applications.
-Given specific climates, lotions are a best bet for the aftercare of a tattoo if the preservatives and additives are considered beneficial for healing of damaged tissues.
+- Due to the decreased quantity of oils in lotion, the maximum retained moisture decreases.
+There is also a more significant effect of excess moisturizer being evaporated, so over moisturizing the skin is less likely to occur with single applications.
+Given specific climates, lotions are the best bet for the aftercare of a tattoo if the preservatives and additives are considered beneficial for healing of damaged tissues.

 Usually an oil or wax-based moisturizer that is applied to the skin.
 It acts in a way that stops the skin losing moisture due to evaporation by creating a barrier where the skin won’t be able to lose moisture due to TEWL.